Which European Airlines Allow Dogs in the Cabin in 2023?

 Pets Allowed in the Cabin?
 No

-Formerly known as Thomson Airways, TUI Airways mainly operates flights on behalf of tour operators.
-Pets are not permitted in the cabin, but can be carried on most flights in the cargo hold, which is noted as being temperature and pressure controlled, with bookings through AIA Cargo.
-When it comes to assistance dogs, they needs to be registered through one of five types of charities.
+Pets are not permitted in the cabin on TUI flights, but can be carried on most flights in the cargo hold, which is noted as being temperature and pressure controlled, with bookings through their Cargo Department.

 For further details, click here.